http://deafdigest.com – updated every MondayAmerica’s Unique Deaf Stories; subscription

 updated every Monday

-word-for-word captions of everything a caller says over the phone, letting
+everything a caller says over the phone, letting you read everything

-you read everything that they say.
-Like captions on TV – for the phone!
+Like captions on TV – for your phone!

 Captions are provided by a free service, no monthly fees or contracts

 For more information and to order call us at 1-800-233-9130 (V/TTY) or